refreshmunich/refreshmunich.github.io/README.md

 ### Markup
 * For large blocks of nested code, a comment often indicates a closing tag, e.g. <!--/#about-->
-* Markup is de-coupled from Javascript and can be found in the <script id="js-photos-template" type="js/template"> for easy adjustments/customizations
+* Markup is de-coupled from Javascript and can be found in the <script> tags with type="js/template" for easy adjustments/customizations

 ## History